+How would you do that?
 This problem is a form of bin packing.
-The following is a simplified example, where we assign four processes to two computers with two constraints (CPU and RAM) with a simple algorithm:
+Here's a simplified example where we assign 4 processes to 2 computers with 2 constraints (CPU and RAM) with a simple algorithm:

 The simple algorithm used here is the First Fit Decreasing algorithm, which assigns the bigger processes first and assigns the smaller processes to the remaining space.
-As you can see, it is not optimal, as it does not leave enough room to assign the yellow process "D".
+As you can see, it's not optimal, because it does not leave enough room to assign the yellow process D.

-Planner does find the more optimal solution fast by using additional, smarter algorithms.
-It also scales: both in data (more processes, more computers) and constraints (more hardware requirements, other constraints).
-So see how Planner can be used in this scenario.
+Planner does find the more optimal solution fast, by using additional, smarter algorithms.
+And it scales too: both in data (more processes, more computers) and constraints (more hardware requirements, other constraints).
+So let's take a look how we can use Planner for this.